-The results of this study suggest that the systemic indicator approach can be used to identify sustainability indicators relevant for shedding light on the details of complex SES’s without losing sight of more broadly important sustainability aspects.
-The results reveal that it is not the physical matter of tourism or the stakeholders themselves which are most crucial to the VNP tourism system, but rather the communication between stakeholders about the physical features, attractiveness and structure of the system.
+The results of this study suggest that the systemic indicator approach can be used to identify sustainability indicators relevant for taking out the details of complex SES’s without losing sight of broader sustainability aspects.
+The results reveal that it is not the physical matter of tourism or the stakeholders themselves, which are most crucial to the VNP tourism system, but rather the communication between stakeholders about the physical features, attractiveness and structure of the system.
 At the same time, attractiveness is both the most critical and the most vulnerable indicator in the system.
-This indicates that the attractiveness of the area is best maintained through clear communication and interactions regarding recreation facilities, education, services and infrastructure.
+This indicates that the attractiveness of the area is most efficiently maintained through clear communication and interactions regarding recreation facilities, education, services and infrastructure.
 In addition, all indicators are influenced by actions taken within the system, while only a few are influenced by actions taken outside the system.
 This means that the system is more reliant on domestic efforts to make tourism development more sustainable than it is on external factors, such as competition, demand and accessibility to the country.
-Moreover, the results verify that the indicators are more reactive to opening the system to output than opening the system to input, meaning that they are more important for the overall attractiveness of the region to visitors than are external factors or input into the area.
-This study therefore concludes that destination attractiveness should play a key role in measuring sustainability in the tourism system in Vatnajökull National Park and adjacent communities.
+Moreover, the results verify that the indicators are more important for the overall attractiveness of the region to visitors than are external factors or input into the area.
+This study therefore concludes that not tourism demand, but rather stakeholder knowledge and actions, and infrastructure that improves destination attractiveness should play a key role in the assessment of sustainability in the tourism system in Vatnajökull National Park and adjacent communities.

 REFERENCES

-Alþingi.
+Althingi.
 (2011). Þingskjal 758.
 Tillaga til þingsályktunar um ferðamálaáætlun 2011–2020. Þskj.
 758–467. mál.
 [Parliamentary proposal on tourism policy 2011-2020].
 Reykjavík

 Aminu, M., Ludin, A., Matori, A–N, Wan Yusof, K., Dano, L. & Chandio, I. (2013).
 A spatial decision support system (SDSS) for sustainable tourism planning in Johor Ramsar sites, Malaysia.
 Environmental Earth Sciences 70(3): 1113–1124